 - PMHC Limited: offers a healthcare scheme

 If you have any questions or comments regarding this privacy notice, or if you’re not happy with the way we use your information, please contact us using the following details:

 - Post: Data Protection Officer, Royal London, Royal London House, Alderley Road, Wilmslow, Cheshire, SK9 1PF.

 - Email: GDPR@royallondon.com

-Forces Mutual is committed to respecting and protecting your data, here is our promise to you:
+We are committed to respecting and protecting your data, here is our promise to you:

-We collect information when you complete customer surveys, provide feedback, subscribe to our newsletters or participate in our competitions and promotions.
+We collect information when you complete customer surveys, provide feedback, subscribe to newsletters or participate in our competitions and promotions.